Growing up in North Idaho, we never imagined that one day we’d observe Veterans Day in Switzerland.

 It’s unfortunate that despite the considerable effort and cost invested to fund this research, it isn’t openly accessible.
 However, the fact that the government commissioned the research and made it available publicly, at least in summary, is commendable.

 I continue to struggle with the very concept of neutrality, in part because it underscores a fundamental difference between Swiss culture and our own.
-I now understand the idea more fully, both for its merits and its shortcomings.
+At least I now understand the idea more fully, both for its merits and its shortcomings.

 In Switzerland, it’s business as usual.